Keeping your company in business during a crisis

 Basically, the policies are general instructions for handling business disasters, as well as a list of expectations for employee behavior.

 That sounds pretty simple, but you may find it helpful to enlist a DRP specialist to help you craft realistic, careful policies, especially when it comes to handling your IT security and backup.

 The procedure documents are much more specific, breaking down each of the policy instructions into a detailed flow of tasks, as well as who should perform them and contact information for every person or entity involved.

 For many businesses, we’re talking a level of detail that includes exactly what extension to call at the police station in the case of a theft or breach.

 The disaster recovery policies and procedures documents need to be available to each person involved in the procedures from both the company location and an offsite location, and be accessible in disaster scenarios like loss of power.

 Knowing how crucial our clients’ DRPs are, we go to great lengths to help them craft the best possible policy and procedure documents, but we also bring in preventative and detective measures to protect them from any avoidable disasters.

 With preventative, detective, and corrective measures in place, you can rest easy knowing your business has a disaster recovery plan that will protect you and allow you to do what you do best, even in the worst-case scenario.

 Safeguard your business for the long haul

-Contact us today to set up a free visit to determine your IT score and learn more about protecting your business with solid DRP policies and procedures.
+Contact us today to set up a free DRP Assessment and learn more about protecting your business with solid disaster recovery plan policies and procedures.